DPDK/dpdk/doc/guides/nics/enic.rst

     These values should be configured as follows:

-    - The number of WQs should be greater or equal to the value of the expected nb_tx_q parameter in the call to the rte_eth_dev_configure()
+    - The number of WQs should be greater or equal to the value of the expected nb_tx_q parameter in the call to rte_eth_dev_configure()

     - The number of RQs configured in the vNIC should be greater or